Ann1kaB/thermalboard/README.md

-heatboard for use with faustus
+thermalboard for use with faustus
 ==============================

 This is a simple bash script that makes your keyboard a visual thermal sensor.